 The program activities standard describes the QAPI program activity requirements including:

 - Focus on high risk, high volume, or problem-prone areas

 - Consider incidence, prevalence, and severity of problems

 - Lead to an immediate of correction problems that do/have potential to threaten the health and safety of patients (immediate jeopardy)

 - Analyze their causes

 Additionally, the QAPI program must have a plan to take actions aimed at performance improvement and to ensure that those improvements are sustained.

 The CoPs also include a standard regarding performance improvement projects.
-This standard has an effective date of January 13, 2018 to allow for a ‘phased-in’ implementation.
+To allow for agency’s to phase-in this standard, the compliance date is July 13, 2018.
 The standard requires that home health agencies:

 - Conduct performance improvement projects